 With shabby chic and vintage decor being so popular now, I decided that I could make roses out of the doilies.
-I am a cake decorator, and I make roses out of fondant all the time.
+Being a cake decorator, I make roses out of fondant all the time.
 I knew that I could make roses out of the doilies using the same technique I use with fondant.
 When I went to the thrift store looking for vases, I found three milk glass vases.
 Milk glass will be perfect for my vintage doily roses, and these vases are really inexpensive!

 You need wire, floral tape, and a glue gun.
 I had some pieces of wire used for cake decorating leftover from a cake so I used it.